SonWoohun/Woohun-s-Blog/aboutme.md

 The Way of a Child from Hundred Ancestors

-Hundred and thirty-two descendants each from different ancestors died on the same day, same time and same place mixed into a chunk of bones resurrected as one child.
+Hundred and thirty-two descendants

+each from different ancestors

+died on the same day,

+same time and

+same place,

+mixed into a chunk of bones,

+resurrected as one child.

 May 18th 1956